Near Pilsen in Kewaunee County, Wisconsin — The American Midwest (Great Lakes)

 The farmstead consists of 118 acres, and has been sold through family lines to the present owners.
 It was named to the National Register of Historic Places in 1992.

 Erected 1995 by the Kewaunee County Historical Society.

 Location.
 44° 27.47′ N, 87° 42.842′ W. Marker is near Pilsen, Wisconsin, in Kewaunee County.
 Marker is on County Highway F 0.6 miles east of County Highway V, on the right when traveling east.
+Marker is 1.6 driving miles north of Pilsen, or approximately 7 driving miles south of Luxemburg.
 Touch for map.
-Marker is 1.6 driving miles north of Pilsen, or approximately 7 driving miles south of Luxemburg.
 Marker is at or near this postal address: E1113 County Highway F, Luxemburg WI 54217, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Rogation Shrines (approx. 3.4 miles away); South Luxemburg (approx. 5.1 miles away); Voie de la Liberte (approx. 5.1 miles away); Dikeman Bank of Luxemburg (approx. 5.7 miles away); The Old Mill (approx. 7.6 miles away); Kewaunee County Lime Kilns (approx. 8.1 miles away); St. Joseph's Church (approx. 8.1 miles away).
+Rogation Shrines (approx. 3.4 miles away); South Luxemburg (approx. 5.1 miles Voie de la Liberte (approx. 5.1 miles away); Dikeman (approx. 5.3 miles away); Bank of Luxemburg (approx. 5.7 miles away); The Old Mill (approx. 7.6 miles away); Kewaunee County Lime Kilns (approx. 8.1 miles away); St. Joseph's Church (approx. 8.1 miles away).